-Axel has a background in control engineering and Sandrine is a virtual / personal assistant with a degree in sociology.
+Axel has a background in control engineering and Sandrine is a virtual service provider with a degree in sociology.
 We always knew we would go and live abroad some day; after living together in Amsterdam for a few years, we decided there’s no time like the present.
 We bought our “finca” (piece of farmland) in the spring of 2013, and moved here in October 2014.

-Jinx is our little mixed breed girl - she definitely has some teckel in her, maybe a bit of Jack Russell (ball-obsessed) and even Corgi?
-She's the sweetest dog ever - loves to play and to get all the attention.
-We got Jinx from an animal shelter in the Netherlands in 2012 (she's about 10 years old now).
+Jinx is our little mixed breed girl - she has some teckel in her, maybe a bit of Jack Russell (ball-obsessed) and even Corgi?
+She's the sweetest dog - loves to play and to get all the attention.
+We got Jinx from an animal shelter in the Netherlands in 2012 (she's about 11 years old now).

 Jabba is about 4 years old, loving and intelligent, and he is the one who keeps foxes and wild boar away (when he's not sleeping...).

-Joe (Joey Ramone in full) is our 17 year old punk of a cat.
+Joe (Joey Ramone in full) is our 18 year old punk of a cat.
 He was born in Axels hands in Amsterdam, and lived there for the first 14 years of his life; he loves living here as well though.
 His favourite pastime is to lie in the sun and observe the local wildlife - mice and lizards are quite safe in his vicinity, as his hunting days are over.

-We keep chickens, mainly for the delicious eggs; they look and taste totally different when chickens are free-ranging and get good food!
-There are many predators around (foxes, eagles, weasels, even vultures like the occasional chicken) which makes keeping chickens a bit of a challenge, but we're continuously working on the infrastructure.
+We keep chickens, mainly for the delicious eggs.
+Fresh eggs look and taste totally different when chickens are scratching around and getting good food!
+The many local predators (foxes, eagles, weasels, even vultures like the occasional chicken) make keeping chickens a bit of a challenge, but we're continuously working on the infrastructure.